davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.2
+* Added a new game: Streets & Alleys
+* Cards can stack to the left and right now

 ## v1.1.4
 * Animations in Accordion and Patience